 A UNIVERSITY student, pledged to serve 1,000 free Christmas dinners to vulnerable people across Salford, desperately needs more donations of food and cash.

-Ms Natalie Lek has approached over six local supermarkets and been offered twenty pounds.
+Natalie Lek has approached more than six local supermarkets but so far been offered just £20.

-Originally, when she began the appeal she cooked 70 meals for vulnerable people across Salford .
-The appeal caters for those who may live alone and feel isolated or families on a low income.
+The mother-of-five’s appeal caters for those who may live alone and feel isolated or families on a low income.

-Now in its fifth year the beneficiaries have snowballed to 1000.
-The meals which are to be delivered across Manchester by 30 volunteers until 6pm Christmas Day.
+Now in its fifth year the beneficiaries have snowballed keeping 30 volunteers busy with deliveries until 6pm on Christmas Day.

-Ms Lek explained why she started the cause “I’m just looking to make sure vulnerable people who need a Christmas dinner get what they need.
+Ms Lek explained: “I’m just looking to make sure vulnerable people who need a Christmas dinner get what they need.
 I was on my own one Christmas and I just thought this would be a good use of my time.”

 The cut off point for anyone wishing to apply for a meal from the cause is Christmas Eve 12pm.

 Natalie explained how she approached her local store and was offered 20 pounds.”I spoke to the charity champion for Asda in Swinton and was told they could only offer me twenty pounds in free items.